 Exploring Banning CA North Banning

 As you travel further north on San Gorgonio Ave, you will see the Banning Cemetery on the the left and the Banning Wash on the right.
-Further up is a turnout which takes you through Mias Canyon, a small rural community and home to the Sportsman Hunting Club.
+Further up is a turnout witch takes you through Mias Canyon, a small rural community and home to the Sportsman Hunting Club.
 Once you climb the grade and reach the hairpin turn you are entering the Banning Bench.
 Peach orchards and large homes dot the the landscape with beautiful views of the mountains.
 Due to the higher elevation the Bench usually gets snow in the winter.

 Banning Wash | Banning Bench